hapax/hapax.github.io/assets/alien-maths.md

 Cognitive universalism within the species seems plausible.
 But what about other species?
-A more provocative thesis than linguistic relativism is interspecific *cognitive relativism*: your brain determines your reality.
+More provocative than linguistic relativism is the idea of interspecific *cognitive relativism*: your brain determines your reality.
 At first sight, this seems uncontroversially true.
 A dog snuffling around in the undergrowth, or a bat navigating by sonar, are experiencing the world in a different way, since they "see" things we don't.

-But linguistic relativism is only interesting when we are comparing
+So, let's turn the screw.

 <!-- But while *intraspecific* cognitive universalism seems plausible,
 *interspecific* cognitive relativism seems beyond doubt.
 Bats -->